The stomach of a dog is a sac-like structure that can hold large volumes of food.

 There are a few stomach problems that may occur in dogs.
 One classic symptom of dog stomach problems is vomiting.
 Depending on the stomach problem, vomiting can be acute and short-lived, or it can be chronic.

 Some stomach problems in dogs also cause diarrhea.

 Let’s take a look at some common canine stomach problems.

 Common stomach problems in dogs include:

-Stomach ulcers in dogs are seldom caused by bacteria, but more commonly caused by certain medications, particularly NSAIDs and corticosteroids.
+Unlike in people, bacteria seldom cause stomach ulcers in dogs.
+Dog stomach ulcers are commonly caused by certain medications, particularly NSAIDs and corticosteroids.
 Ulcers can be deep or superficial.